We’re Here for You

 Federal Funding Response & Relief

 - The President signed the Coronavirus Aid, Relief and Economic Security Act — or CARES Act.
 This $2.2 trillion stimulus package is aimed at helping the people, states and businesses nationwide devastated by the coronavirus pandemic.
-An analysis of the bill, as passed by the US Senate, can be found here.

 - Tax Day will be moved to July 15, 2020 from April 15, 2020.
 All taxpayers and businesses will have this additional time to file and make payments without interest or penalties.
 Taxpayers may still file now to receive their refunds.